PromptCheck/promptcheck/README.md

 3. Run tests locally: `poetry run evalloop run tests/` (or a specific file).
 Keep it green!
 4. Make your changes, add tests for new features.
 5. Open a Pull Request.

+### Feedback & Questions

+Found an issue or have a question?
+We'd love to hear from you!
+Please [open an issue](https://github.com/b00gn1sh/evalloop/issues) or start a [discussion](https://github.com/b00gn1sh/evalloop/discussions).

 ---